 North Dartmouth Outreach Resource Centre

-Each fall of each year, we place an undecorated Christmas tree at the front of the sanctuary and members of the congregation donate mittens or other winter clothing accessories (hats, scarves, etc) which are used to "decorate" the tree.
-Although all donations are very much needed and appreciated, there is a special need for men's socks, mittens, and hats.
-Whether you are able to knit it or buy it at the store, all donations are welcome and appreciated.
+Each fall of each year, we place an undecorated Christmas tree at the back of the sanctuary and members of the congregation donate mittens or other winter clothing accessories (hats, scarves, etc) as well as underwear which are used to "decorate" the tree.
+Although all donations are very much needed and appreciated, there is a special need for socks, underwear, and hats.
+Whether you are able to knit items or buy them at the store, all donations are welcome and appreciated.

 Leprosy Mission of Canada

-Our congregation collects used franked stamps which are sold and the proceeds are sent to Leprosy Mission Canada.
-From there it is sent to areas of the world where Leprosy is most prevalent.
-Since a small amount is raised through this method, the UCW also designates a Sunday, usually in March, to encourage financial donations as well.
+Two Sundays in early winter are designed as Sundays to support effect:hope (originally Leprosy Mission Canada).
+Our Sunday School provides decorated containers that are used to collect donations.
+Our congregation collects used franked stamps which are sold and the proceeds are sent to From there it is sent to areas of the world where Leprosy is most prevalent.

-Since 2004, our Christian Development Committee has chosen to support a local family (or families) each Christmas through the Metro Food Bank program.
+Since 2004, our Christian Development Committee has chosen to support a local family (or families) each Christmas through different agencies.
 We invite everyone to participate in this Christmas Adopt-a-Family Project.
 Stocking tags are hung at the front of the church by late November.
 Choose 1 (or more if you wish) and purchase the items listed on the stocking.
 Bring them back to the church unwrapped, with the stocking tag attached, and put them into the big box at the front of the sanctuary by mid-December.
 All items must be at the church by mid-December to allow timely delivery of the gifts to the family (or families).
 Thank you for supporting this special project.